sudave13/bigssslabjournal/README.md

 ## Compile on your laptop:

 1. Make sure R and R-studio are installed;
-2. Make sure the rmarkdown package is installed in R-studio (with "install dependencies");
+2. Make sure the 'rmarkdown'-package is installed in R-studio (with "install dependencies");
 3. Navigate to the downloaded folder and open the 'bigssslabjournal.Proj' file.
 4. To compile your lab journal / website, click the 'build' button in the top right hand corner.